kodycode/Kodybot/README.md

 Once you're done either of the above, then you can just run the .bat file and it should be good to go.

 ## Goals
--Learn more Python to do more cooler things
+- Learn more Python to do more cooler things

--Improve coding structure
+- Improve coding structure

--Implement LoL Fantasy commands that returns certain stats, teams w/l ratio, etc.
+- Implement LoL Fantasy commands that returns certain stats, teams w/l ratio, etc.

--More to come in the future..
+- More to come in the future..

-## Special Thanks
+## Credits
-FarzaTV
+FarzaTV (for using his code to create lolrank.py)